A Lesson About De

 So how would we apply De in a manner to handle this morality problem of corrupt unkind government actions?

 Taoism teaches that it isn’t a question that Taoism can answer for the whole.
-Rather Taoism reminds each person how to live to kindness, compassion and grace.
-It takes time and patience to illustrate what this means to each person’s heart and how to work in relationship to others with open communication.
+Rather Taoism reminds each person how to live to kindness, compassion, and grace.
+It takes time and patience to illustrate what this means to each person’s heart and how to work in relation to others with open communication.
 Then once arming you with an education and not sword nor commandments, it leaves it up to you to follow your own heart.
-This is why the historic Taoist definition of De often gets confused to be kindness and compassionate actions.
+This is why the historic Taoist definition of De often gets confused to be kind and compassionate actions.

-How the larger social De gets resolved is based on our own personal actions of De.
+How the more significant social De gets resolved is based on our actions of De.
 Our actions must start small and true to our life, and then together those actions add up to the point where together we can stand.
-Where each person stops self abusing themselves against an inflexible morality of the larger culture.
-Then most ironically, once De has ripple back upward into society is when we can resolve this problem since we have actually stop abusing ourselves somewhere along the line of discovering what it meant to live kindly.
+Where each person stops self-abusing themselves against an inflexible morality of the larger culture.
+Then most ironically, once De has ripple back upward into society is when we can resolve this problem since we have stop abusing ourselves somewhere along the line of discovering what it meant to live kindly.

 In the reflection of no longer abusing ourselves, is the starting point when as a whole we actually can stop abusing each other also.

 This is no different than building an arch; you cannot place a keystone without a framework to first support it.
 Once you have everything in place, you can remove the framework and then the keystone of kindness stands on its own.
 However, before that moment Taoism does provide a framework of education and patience to help show people what it means to live with kindness in one’s life.